Methodology

 | Density | 1 lb/ft³ | 16.018 kg/m³ | lb/ft³ × 16.018 = kg/m³ |

-Results are rounded to practical purchase units (whole bags, sheets, bundles, squares) with rounding logic explained on each calculator page.
+Results are rounded to practical purchase units (whole bags, sheets, bundles, squares), with the rounding logic explained on each calculator page.

 Common Formulas